Riuqlav/juice-shop/README.md

 Feel free to have a look at the latest version of OWASP Juice Shop:
 <http://demo.owasp-juice.shop>

 > This is a deployment-test and sneak-peek instance only!
-You are __not
+You are **not
-> supposed__ to use this instance for your own hacking endeavours!
+> supposed** to use this instance for your hacking endeavors!
 No
 > guaranteed uptime!
 Guaranteed stern looks if you break it!

 ## Documentation